ca-carr/smart_contracts/seminar-5/README.md

-📄 README.md
+# 📄 README.md

-markdown
-Copy
-Edit
-# 🚀 ERC-20 Token Launch Guide
+## ERC-20 Token Launch Tutorial

-This guide walks you through the complete lifecycle of launching an ERC-20 token:
+This tutorial demonstrates how to deploy and launch an ERC20 token over the four steps.

-1. **Create and deploy** an ERC-20 token
+1. **Create and deploy** an ERC-20 token using OpenZeppelin tools
-2. **Launch a private sale** using a simple web interface hosted on GitHub Pages
+2. **Launch a private sale** create a Token Sale contract
+3. **Create a sale frontend** using github to allow the sale of the token from step 1
 3. **List the token on Uniswap** to enable public trading via a decentralized exchange

 ---